 57‘Those who had arrested Jesus took him to Caiaphas the high priest, where the Teachers of the Law and the elders had assembled.
 58But Peter followed him at a distance, right up to the courtyard of the high priest.
 He entered and sat down with the guards to see the outcome.
 59The chief priests and the whole Sanhedrin were looking for false evidence against Jesus so that they could put him to death.
 60But they did not find any, though many false witnesses came forward.
 Finally two came forward 61and declared, “This fellow said, ‘I am able to destroy the temple of God and rebuild it in three days.’”
 62Then the High Priest stood up and said to Jesus, “Are you not going to answer?
 What is this testimony that these men are bringing against you?”
 63But Jesus remained silent.
 The High Priest said to him, “I charge you under oath by the living God: Tell us if you are the Messiah, the Son of God.”
 64“You have said so,” Jesus replied.
 “But I say to all of you: From now on you will see the Son of Man sitting at the right hand of the Mighty One and coming on the clouds of heaven.”
 65Then the High Priest tore his clothes and said, “He has spoken blasphemy!
 Why do we need any more witnesses?
 Look, now you have heard the blasphemy.
 66What do you think?”
 “He is worthy of death,” they answered.
 67Then they spat in his face and struck him with their fists.
 Others slapped him 68and said, “Prophesy to us, Messiah.
 Who hit you?”’Matthew 26:57-68, NIV

-This is a dramatic scene, a very painful scene to think about - a very humiliating experience for Jesus.
-Let's think about it for a moment before we go into the text in any detail, ‘Who are these people who gathered and what is their status?’
+This is a dramatic scene, a very painful scene to think about and a very humiliating experience for Jesus.
+Let us think about it for a moment before we go into the text in any detail, ‘Who are these people who gathered and what is their status?’
 These are members of the Jewish ruling council known as the Sanhedrin.
-We have evidence in other Jewish sources about how this council operated at different times, and from the evidence we have there and in the gospels, and I've mentioned it before on numerous occasions but now is the time to look at it in more detail.
+We have evidence in other Jewish sources about how this council operated at different times, and from the evidence we have there and in the gospels, and I have mentioned it before on numerous occasions but now is the time to look at it in more detail.
 This was the council that regulated the religious life of the Jews and oversaw the Temple.
-Traditionally speaking, there were 70 members and it was generally chaired by the high priest.
-Members would include other priests such as the Sadducees, Pharisees, Teachers of the Law - a variety of different religious leaders and groups, all of whom we've encountered in the gospels previously.
+Traditionally speaking, there were 70 members and it was generally chaired by the High Priest.
+Members would include other priests such as the Sadducees, Pharisees, Teachers of the Law - a variety of different religious leaders and groups, all of whom we have encountered in the Gospels previously.
 The Pharisees were well represented on the ruling council.
 It was supposed to meet regularly and to meet in public, not in someone's house privately, and it would deal with all sorts of questions that would come up before it.
 These would include legal issues, to do with whether people had followed the Jewish religion correctly or not.
 The Roman authorities tolerated this Sanhedrin council.
 They allowed them to rule over the Jews in terms of their religion, because they knew that if they took the power away they would create a lot of discontent.
 But the Roman authorities did not allow them the authority to execute, or kill anyone.
 They could rule over religious matters only; they could issue certain demands for punishment for things that people had done wrong, but they could not execute people under any circumstances.
 That authority rested with the Roman governor.

 Testing Claims to be the Messiah

 One of their jobs was to assess any Jew who claimed to be the Messiah because all the Jews believed the Messiah would be coming.
 There were different expectations of who the Messiah would be and how he would come.
 We discussed these in other episodes but there was a process of assessment that was necessary, in order to work out whether anyone's claims were correct, or to be believed.
-Most people think they had three phases of investigation: they would observe somebody in action who was claiming to be the Messiah; they would interrogate or question them; and then they'd make a final decision in their council.
+Most people think they had three phases of investigation: they would observe somebody in action who was claiming to be the Messiah; they would interrogate or question them; and then they would make a final decision in their council.
 There is clear evidence, in the Gospels, that they have gone through this process of observation, interrogation and adjudication already, informally; they have come to the conclusion that Jesus is a false messiah.
 There were always people in Judaism, claiming to be the Messiah.
 For example, in Acts 5:37, Judas the Galilean is mentioned, as someone who rebelled against the Romans and claimed to be a religious leader.
 We are clear from the Gospels that the decision had already been made.
 They did not like Jesus, they did not like his claims and the Sanhedrin undoubtedly would have supported the words of the Pharisees, who in Matthew 12:24, when a great miracle took place, stated

 “It is only by Beelzebul, the prince of demons that this fellow drives out demons.”Matthew 12:24, NIV

-That's the claim that Jesus is a false messiah.
+That is the claim that Jesus is a false messiah.
 Just before Jesus' Triumphal Entry, we have evidence of what the Sanhedrin was thinking, in John 11: 47, it says

 ‘Then the chief priests and the Pharisees called a meeting of the Sanhedrin, “What are we accomplishing?” they asked, “Here is this man performing many signs.
 If we let him go on like this, everyone will believe in him, and then the Romans will come and take away both our Temple and our nation.”’John 11:47-48, NIV